sh-r/Visual-Snow-Syndrome/documentation/For_Developers.md

 1. Install a virtual environment.
 For installing 'pip' refer above section.

-2. Create a virtual environment and activate it.
+2. Create a virtual environment and activate it. <br/>
 <code><pre>
 pip install virtualenv
-cd <the directory you wish to create the folder in>
-virtualenv <the name of your environment>
+cd (the directory you wish to create the folder in) virtualenv <the name of your environment>
-<the name of your environment>\Scripts\activate
+(the name of your environment)\Scripts\activate
 </code></pre>

 3. Download this repository and copy this repo into the virtual environment folder.

 4. Install the requirements file in the same directory of the virtual environment where you have downloaded the repo.

-5. Run the application
+5. Run the application <br/>
 <code><pre>
 pip3 install requirements.txt
 python VisualSnowSyndrome_Diagnostic.py